 - Copy of drug screening test

 The interview process grants selected applicants the opportunity to meet prospective classmates, current students, alumni, faculty, and staff.
-Interviews are typically held on Saturdays during the fall semester prior to intended entry date.
 Each interview day includes: a tour of GW's Foggy Bottom campus, ten seven-minute mini-interviews, and a panel discussion with current students and alumni.

 The interview process is designed to evaluate each candidate's communication skills, maturity level, match to the GW mission, and his or her understanding of the role of the PA in today's health care environment.
 Please see the Interview Process section of the FAQ page for more information on the interview process and logistics.